ARM-software/abi-aa/buildattr64/buildattr64.rst

 Where possible the assembler can derive build attributes from the assembler's command line options in the same way as the compiler.
-For options that cannot be derived, assembler directives can be used to construct "aeabi" prefixed subsections.
+For options that cannot be derived, assembler directives can be used to construct "aeabi\_" prefixed subsections.
 The assembler directives take precedence over any derived attributes.

 Directives